unicef-drp/GeoSight-OS/docs/src/developer/documentation/index.md

 Please follow these conventions when writing your documentation:

 1. Write file names in all lower case, with hyphens separating words (no spaces). e.g. ``important-file.md`` not ``Important File.md`` or other deviations.
-2. Place the image files in the img folder adjacent to your content.
+2. Place the image files in the `img` directory adjacent to your content.
 3. Do not abbreviate any words in file names - but try to use terse, descriptive names.
 4. Place your content into the appropriate place as outline in the structure above.
 5. Each file should only one level one heading e.g. ``# Page title``